We use the terms “Wi-Fi” and “internet” interchangeably. And you might be surprised to find out these two words actually mean two different things.

 Wi-Fi vs. internet

 While the internet is this big invisible entity, Wi-Fi is the vehicle that gets you there.
-The internet spans globally — it consists of literally every single device, file and person who is connected in any way, hardwired or wireless.
+The internet spans globally — it consists of literally every single device, file and person connected in any way, hardwired or wireless.
 Wi-Fi is more local — you might use a home Wi-Fi network or connect to a Wi-Fi network in your local area, such as a hotel, restaurant or other public places.

 As such, you really only have control over Wi-Fi.
 Comparatively, you’re either connected to the internet or you’re not.
 You can’t change or manipulate the internet.
 In other words, you can set passwords, usage controls, range and access points for a Wi-Fi network.
 You can even upgrade your router for better connections.
 While you can upgrade your internet plan and type of connection, that’s pretty much the end of your options — and it’s up to your internet service provider (ISP) to adjust accordingly.